Ixcatl/fables_novasophonia/docs/core/equipment.rst

           - 2h
           - 2
           - 200
           - The wielder rerolls one failed die when attacking with this weapon.
-When attacking immediately after a dash or jump, it also deals +1 damage.
+When attacking immediately after a dash or jump, it also deals +1 flat damage.
         * - **Flambard**
           - Blade, Hook
           - 3